 Tip 2: Never Give a Recorded Statement to the At-Fault Driver’s Insurance Company

-When Shannon first called me months after her car accident, she had been receiving chiropractic treatment for her neck and low back.
+When Shannon first called me months after her car accident, she had been receiving chiropractic treatment for her neck and lower back.
 I was worried she may have given a recorded statement to the at-fault driver’s insurance company.
 However, she had not.
 Recorded statements are a trap.
 You’re not required to give the other driver’s insurance company a recorded statement.
 Many insurance companies request, shortly after your car accident, to take your recorded statement over the phone.
 Do not fall for this trap.
-The insurance company wants you on recording saying things like your pain is just minimal.
+The insurance company wants you to record saying things like your pain is just minimal.
 If you give your recorded statement just hours after your accident, that may be true, but it’s not uncommon for your pain to increase in the days after the accident.
 The recorded statement can really only hurt your case, so don’t do it.

 Tip 3: Get Medical Treatment if You Are Having Pain and Discomfort